Cinco de mayo in Spanish Class – a history

 This blog post has all kinds of authentic readings and videos to go along with the film.
 If you want something that is no-prep and all ready to go, I have a movie guide in my website store OR guide on TPT for all levels of Spanish (with English and Spanish versions of questions, plus a key).

-Idea #4 – El Libro de Vida
+Positive Culture of Mexico Idea #6 – El Libro de Vida

 A movie to teach about Mexico set during Día de Muertos that is a little more lighthearted is The Book of Life.
 I have a basic free guide & intro slides for novice Spanish.
 Kara Jacobs has great materials for upper-level students.

-Cinco de mayo ideas #6 – Selena
+Cinco de mayo ideas #8 – Selena

 If you want to celebrate Mexican-American heritage, learning about Selena would be a great option.
 Find lots of resources about Selena in this Selena blog post.
+Plus I have a Selena Movie Guide for Spanish Class

-5 de mayo Spanish class Idea #7 – Indigenous Cultures
+5 de mayo Spanish class Idea #9 – Indigenous Cultures

-If you really want to did deeper into pre-colonial Mexico, check out this blog post.
+If you really want to dig deeper into pre-colonial Mexico, check out this blog post.
 Indigenous Peoples in Spanish class.
 You also might like the short TV program Maya y los tres.
 Get free character introduction slides at the bottom of this post.

-Idea #8 Piñata Mini Unit
+Idea #10 Piñata Mini Unit

 If you have a lot more time to work with, you could honor Mexico with a Piñata Mini-Unit.

-More 5 de Mayo Ideas for Spanish class
+More 5 de Mayo Ideas for Spanish Class

 - 5 de mayo activities – Mexico Pinterest Board – For more ideas about 5 de mayo and Mexico, follow my Mexico Pinterest Board.